The Netherlands are a small, very urbanised country, with good public transportation.

 When visiting large cities like Amsterdam : use metro, tram and bus.
 The old centres are made for walking.

 In smaller towns and the countryside around : walk and cycle.
 Bicycle paths all over.
-Renting a standard Dutch city bike costs under EUR 10 per day.
+Renting a standard Dutch city bike costs 10 to 15 EUR per day.
 You always need to show an ID, and generally a refundable caution is required (often 50 EUR in cash).
 Bike rentals are often located in or near train stations.

 With an organised tour, you are not supposed to have surprises with schedule or accommodation.